-The National Health Service (NHS) runs the lion's share of hospitals, primary care facilities, ambulance services, and many other services in the hcalth sector in the UK.
+The NHS runs the lion's share of hospitals, primary care facilities, ambulance services, and many other health care services in the UK.
 In recent years, there has been a significant effort to upgrade the standards of health services in the NHS through the creation of Foundation Trusts, with standards originally modeled after the private sector.

-As part of this upgrade, the UK government has been encouraging NHS Trusts to merge.
-This is expected to be especially attractive to the government when a well-run trust - which has already achieved Foundation Trust status - would merge with a trust that has been in trouble, either on financial grounds, because there has been a clinical failure, or because it has otherwise missed key government targets in terms of standards.
+As part of this upgrade, the UK government has been encouraging NHS trusts to merge.
+This is expected to be especially attractive to the government when a well-run trust - which has already achieved Foundation Trust status - merges with a trust that has been in trouble, either on financial grounds, because there has been a clinical failure, or because it has otherwise missed key government targets in terms of standards.

-The first such merger has taken place between the Heart of England Foundation Trust and Good Hope Hospital.
+The first such merger took place in 2007, between the Heart of England Foundation Trust and Good Hope Hospital.
 This had the approval of the Strategic Health Authority and the boards of the two organizations.
-The support of Monitor, the UK regulator of the Foundation Trusts, in all such mergers was conditional on the outcome of risk evaluations assessments.
-The deal is expected to allow for the improvement of health services in the region around Birmingham served by the two NHS organizations.
+The support of Monitor, the UK regulator of the Foundation Trusts, in all such mergers was conditional on the outcome of risk evaluation assessments.
+The deal was expected to allow for the improvement of health services in the region around Birmingham served by the two NHS organizations.
+Numerous mergers have continued within the NHS, in which it can be said that there has been a "merger wave" of consolidation since that time.